 No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status?
 1. Time Limit for Construction, Operation and Decommissioning All mining operations and decommissioning shall cease not more than 17 years from the date of commencement of the development (as indicated on the 'Notification of Initiation of Development', or date of commencement of development as determined by the Planning Authority).
 The 17 years includes construction, mining operations, restoration, decommissioning and all ancillary development and does not include aftercare of the mine site.
 Reason: To reflect the nature of development contained in the planning application, and considered in the Environmental Statement, and to limit the length of time proposed for mine operations and decommissioning in order to minimise the adverse landscape and visual impact in this sensitive landscape within the National Park.
 Notification of Initiation of Development Copy of Notification of Initiation of Development received.
 Start date - 19 th November 2018 Anticipation Completion Date 19 th May 2035 Pre-start condition.
-In Compliance 2.
-Notification of cessation of operations, mine abandonment & restoration: If at any time after the commencement of mining extraction, mining operations cease for more than 4 weeks the developer must notify the Planning Authority in writing within one week. and thereafter notify the Planning Authority in writing of the date of re-commencement of mining operations. within one week of the date of re-commencement.
-If at any time after the commencement of mining extraction the site is not used for mining operations for a period of 12 continuous Operator to notify the planning authority on any cessation of mining operations for longer than four weeks, written notice to be made within one week; Operator to notify in writing within one week recommencement of operations; If mining operations cease for longer than 12 months the mine becomes an abandoned mine; Submission by Operator of revised Decommissioning/Final Restoration plan (in accordance with PC 32) within 6 months of SGZ notified the NPA that as of 27.10.23 no mining has taken place at Cononish for a period of 4 weeks.
+In compliance 2.
+Notification of cessation of operations, mine abandonment & restoration: If at any timeafter the commencement of mining extraction, mining operations cease for more than 4 weeks the developer must notify the Planning Authority in writing within one week. and thereafter notify the Planning Authority in writing of the date of recommencement of mining operations. within one week of the date of recommencement.
+If at any time after the commencement of mining extraction the site is not used for mining operations for a period of 12 continuous months then the mine shall become an abandoned mine.
+The applicant will be required to submit details of a revised Decommissioning and Final Restoration Plan (in accordance with Condition 32) for the written approval of the Planning Authority, within 6 months of the mine Operator to notify the planning authority on any cessation of mining operations for longer than four weeks, written notice to be made within one week; Operator to notify in writing within one week recommencement of operations; If mining operations cease for longer than 12 months the mine becomes an abandoned mine; Submission by Operator of revised Decommissioning/Final Restoration plan (in accordance with PC 32) within 6 months of abandonment; and Restoration/decommissioning to be completed in accordance with approved plan within 2 years.
+SGZ notified NPA 10.07.24 that some small scale mining would take place, this comprised manual removal of material from the underground sumps for processing.
+Due diligence was observed/ carried out with provision of MS and required environmental and H&S checks.
+Subsequently on 26.09.24 SGZ notified NPA that small scale mining activities have ceased.
+Notification and communications were in accordance with planning requirements.
 In compliance